Jet Charge: A Flavor Prism for Spin Asymmetries at the EIC

-The jet charge moments do however have a mild dependence on $p_{T} R$ via loop suppressed effects~\cite{Waalewijn:2012sv}.
+The $r_{i,{\rm bin}}$ does however have a mild dependence on $p_{T} R$ via loop suppressed effects~\cite{Waalewijn:2012sv}.
 This loop suppression can be understood by noting that at tree-level the jet consists of single parton evolving into hadrons.
-The $p_TR$ dependence first arises at the next-to-leading order through a perturbative splitting within the jet before hadronization.
+The $p_TR$ dependence first arises at $\alpha_s$ through a perturbative splitting within the jet before hadronization.
 We have checked this behavior via Pythia8 \cite{Sjostrand:2007gs} simulations over a wide range of $p_{T}R$ for $\kappa = 0.3$.
-This property can allow for the extraction of the jet charge moments from jet observables over a wide range of kinematics.
+This property can allow for the extraction of the $r_{i,{\rm bin}}$ from jet observables over a wide range of kinematics.
+In addition, the sum rule for $r_{i,{\rm bin}}$ provides an additional constraint.